BestTimesToVisit.com Logo

 money

-While many places accept credit cards, it's wise to carry some cash for markets and smaller shops.
-ATMs are readily available, but inform your bank of your travel dates to avoid card issues.
-Bargaining is expected at the Night Bazaar, so have smaller bills handy.
+While many tourist spots accept cards, it's wise to carry some cash for smaller vendors, songthaews, and local markets.
+ATMs are readily available, but inform your bank of your travel dates to avoid any card issues.
+Haggling is common in markets, but do so politely and with a smile.

 packing

-Pack light, breathable clothing as Chiang Rai can be quite hot and humid.
-Include a light rain jacket or umbrella, especially during the rainy season (roughly May to October), as downpours can be sudden and intense.
-Comfortable walking shoes are a must for exploring temples and markets.
+Pack light, breathable clothing as it gets hot and humid.
+Include a light rain jacket or umbrella, especially during the rainy season (roughly May to October).
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.